You are here

 Summary

-• In Donetsk region, the SMM recorded 59 ceasefire violations.
-In the previous reporting period, it recorded 11 ceasefire violations in the region.
+• In Donetsk region, the SMM recorded 30 ceasefire violations, including eight explosions.
+In the previous reporting period, it recorded 104 ceasefire violations in the region.

-• The SMM continued monitoring the disengagement areas near Stanytsia Luhanska, Zolote and Petrivske.
-It spotted people inside the latter two areas.
+• The Mission continued monitoring the disengagement areas near Stanytsia Luhanska, Zolote and Petrivske.
+It again spotted people inside the disengagement area near Petrivske.

-• The SMM facilitated and monitored adherence to localized ceasefires to enable maintenance and operation of critical civilian infrastructure.
+• The SMM facilitated and monitored adherence to localized ceasefires to enable the operation and maintenance of critical civilian infrastructure.

-• The Mission continued following up on the situation of civilians, including at five entry-exit checkpoints and three corresponding checkpoints of the armed formations in Luhansk region.
+• The Mission continued following up on the situation of civilians, including at five entry-exit checkpoints and four corresponding checkpoints of the armed formations in Donetsk and Luhansk regions.

-• The Mission’s freedom of movement continued to be restricted.
+• The SMM’s freedom of movement continued to be restricted.
+Its UAVs again experienced instances of GPS signal interference.*

 Categories: Central Europe